 Teen Ink is an independent print publication.
 We are not affiliated with any individual, group or organization.
 We receive our income from four sources: Advertisers in the magazine who support our goals and want to reach teenagers with their message; donations people have made to our organization; payment for subscriptions of the print magazine requested by schools for their students; and all royalties from the sale of the Teen Ink books and products.

 Teen Ink, founded in 1989, is a unique and far-reaching reading, communications and writing experience for teenagers.
-Teen Ink, the organizations's monthly print magazine, reaches hundreds of thousands of students in public and private high schools and middle schools across the country.
+Teen Ink, the organization's monthly print magazine, used to reach hundreds of thousands of students in public and private high schools and middle schools across the country.
 Teen Ink also maintained an online version with daily features to allow additional teens an opportunity to be published.